Champii/Nodulator/README.md

   AND ALSO:

-  When adding new route, you can also give a restrict object (optional) to configure routes access :
+  When adding new route, you can also give a restrict object (optional, by default it use the config object passed to the resource)

     ATest.Route 'get', '/test', restrict: 'auth', done

     or

     ATest.Route 'put', '/:id/test', restrict: {group: 1}, done

+    To override default resource config, give {restrict: false}

 #DOC#